 Listen to this album and you’ll understand – if you’re skeptical – why this unit has been impressing everyone, especially in the past few months.
 It’s not only all that we’ve mentioned above.
 It’s the music, it’s the quality of their performances, it’s their chemistry.
 It’s this group’s unique qualities that make them stand out.

 People can enjoy melodic instrumentals with rich bass lines and guitar riffs at the same time as they can enjoy a powerful dance break that goes all out on dubstep elements.
-It might sound odd on paper but this duality about their sound is performed in a fantastic way.
+It might sound odd on paper but this duality of their sound is performed in a fantastic way.

 For me though, the best songs are the ones that opt for a melodic approach.
-Simple synths, pads, old-school elements such as vocoders, these small things when mixed with the right elements, bring out the best in this group.
+Simple synths, pads, and old-school elements such as vocoders, these small things when mixed with the right elements, bring out the best in this group.
 DAYBREAK INTERLUDE and In The Meantime are two good examples of this, they are, at the same time, the best songs on this release.

 Talking about classy and alluring we need to mention that TRIGGER‘s music isn’t, most of the times, uptempo.
 That simple fact is what makes them sound alluring.
 They are teasing the listener with melodic leads and slow-paced drums.
 They aren’t cheesy while doing it, as a matter of fact, they are incredibly classy in the way they tease the listener as well as the way they handle that vibe.